Loading figure…

 “No such thing as equal rights for some; yes to Equality Act.
 (May 2020)”

-Position extraction pending on 10 issues: Foreign Policy, National Security, Economy & Jobs, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns.
+Position extraction pending on 12 issues: Foreign Policy, National Security, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on Rules and Administration.